SBOSAG3A March 2024 – December 2024 PGA849

 Using the Output Difference Amplifier to Shape Noise

-Section 7.2 shows that the PGA849 output-stage difference amplifier uses a 5kΩ feedback resistor between the output and the inverting input.
+The functional block diagram in Section 7.2 shows that the PGA849 output-stage difference amplifier uses a 5kΩ feedback resistor between the output and the inverting input.
 External direct access to the inverting and noninverting inputs of the difference amplifier is provided through the DA_IN– and DA_IN+ pins, respectively.
 This option allows circuit designers to add external capacitors in parallel with the internal resistors to implement noise-filtering or noise-shaping techniques.
 These pins are also used to implement customized attenuating gains for the output stage.
 Consider the following important factors when designing parallel circuits with the internal resistors:

 • The accuracy of the internal resistor network is 0.01% or better.
 This accuracy results in a common-mode rejection (CMRR) of 80dB or better.
 Mismatched leakage currents on these pins can cause CMRR degradation.